AlwarG/local-task-manager/README.md

 # local-task-manager
   The tool which can be used to manage your tasks locally.
-It is avaialable [here.](https://alwarg.github.io/local-task-manager/)
+It is available [here.](https://alwarg.github.io/local-task-manager/)
 #### Note
   It uses only the browser local storage instead of storing your data in some other places(thirdparty DB).
 ## CLI Commands